retro16/acsi2stm/doc/jumpers.md

 ### SATAN PORT

-This can be populated with an IDC20 socket.
+This can be populated with a male IDC20 socket or 2.54mm square pins.

 This connector is compatible with Satan/UltraSatan cables.